English Terms Glossary Guide

 How readers can report corrections

 The best correction report is short and specific.
 A page URL, the term being corrected, the official English wording, and a screenshot or source note are enough.
-Broad claims that a page is wrong are much harder to act on during launch week.
+Broad claims that a page is wrong are much harder to act on.

-This process is also useful for readers: it turns the site into a shared correction desk rather than a fixed pre-launch translation dump.
+This process is also useful for readers: it turns the site into a shared correction desk where everyone benefits from each clarified term.

 Related paths